“Grief grinds slowly, it devours all the time it needs.” Long Witt Woon: The Way Through the Woods.

 It was hard to get past.

-I envied my friends who believed in a god, because I imagine whatever the failings of its institutions, if you’re on board with that kind of stuff, religion gives you purpose and comfort and community.
+I envied my friends who believed in a god, because I imagine whatever the failings of its institutions, if you’re on board with that kind of stuff, religion gives you purpose, comfort and community.
 I just couldn’t manufacture personal belief on the basis of personal need.

-I envied my mother, who was also grieving for the same friend, but she’s a hippy so when there’s a death in what she calls her ‘gypsy circle,’ she doesn’t feel they’re gone in the same way.
+I envied my mother, who was also grieving, but she’s a hippy so when there’s a death in what she calls her ‘gypsy circle,’ she doesn’t feel they’re gone in the same way.